chemfiles/chemfiles/doc/index.rst

 User manual
 -----------

-Even if Chemharp is written in C++, it have bindings to the most popular scientific programming languages: C, Fortran, Python, … So you do not need to write your code in C++ in order to use it.
-This part of the documentation presents the data model used by Chemharp to store information about the trajectories, and how to query for it in each language of the official bindings.
+Even if Chemharp is written in C++, it can be used from the most popular scientific programming languages: C, Fortran, Python, … You can just pick up your favorite language to use it.
+This part of the documentation presents the data model used by Chemharp to store information about the trajectories, and how to acess that data in each of the supported languages.

 Basic usage looks like this in C++: